HazemBittar/alumni/cvlinkedin_tips.md

 ## Best Practices CV and LinkedIn ##

 <i>CVs</i>
 - Please send through your CV in a Word-file(.doc/.docx).
 This way we can provide in-text comments on draft versions, using Track & Changes as well as more general comments.
-A final Word-version will be shared with Wouter, who converts it to PDF before sharing it with prospective companies.
+A final Word-version will be shared with Federico/Wouter, who converts it to PDF before sharing it with prospective companies.
 You can also use the final version to send to companies.

 - Use a basic template provided by HYF.
 You can edit these examples <a href="https://github.com/HackYourFuture/alumni/blob/master/Sample_CV_1.doc">here and <a href="https://github.com/HackYourFuture/alumni/blob/master/Sample_CV_2.doc">here</a>.